znort987/blockparser/README.md

         compendium (there's so many of the darn things these days), but adding your fave alt is very easy.

+        Talking about zoo, I've also started to track and document "weird" TXO's in the chain (comments, p2sh, multi-sigs, bugs, etc ...).
+Not a complete compendium yet, but getting there.

         A side goal was also to build something that can independently (as in : the codebase is *very* different from that of bitcoin core) verify some of the conclusions of other bitcoin implementations, such as how many coins are